VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step5.md

 # What is Inheritance?
 Inheritance refers to defining a new class with little or no modification to an existing class.
 The descendant class is a child class which inherits the attributes/methods from the base and/or parent class.
+It's used in order to reduce repitition of code.
 See pre-reading for more details.

 <br></br>
 <p align="center">